sopra-fs23-group-25/Pictionary-client/README.md

 <img width="1512" alt="DrawingBoardPainterFr" src="https://github.com/sopra-fs23-group-25/Pictionary-client/assets/116800549/476c040a-dc46-4f58-8ca6-86b7b11db78e">

 #### Guesser
-After the game has started, the guesser, as seen from a German player here, sees the painting drawn by the painter in real-time and the remaining time to submit a guess.
+After the game has started, the guesser, shown here from a German player's view, sees the painting drawn by the painter in real-time and the remaining time to submit a guess.
 The player can type in their guesses in the box to the right and submit by clicking on the ```SUBMIT``` button.
 <img width="1512" alt="DrawingBoardGuesserGer" src="https://github.com/sopra-fs23-group-25/Pictionary-client/assets/116800549/93255f31-f386-4f1e-870c-3de0386e9332">

 ### End of Turn Result